 1. Fill out graduate college application.

-- To be admitted for spring semester, application is due August 15 of prior calendar year
+- Spring admission application deadline is August 15 of prior calendar year.

 - English Proficiency Minimum: TOEFL Paper (PBT) – 587; TOEFL Internet (iBT) – 94; IELTS – 7.0